eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-14-animation-css.markdown

 ---
 *Animation on the web* is a big topic for web design and development.
 Starting from this post, I will start a series of writings devoted to the animation on the web.
 Animation can make the web page dynamic, attracting, beautiful and holding more customers.
 Animation is also a key factor for web based game design and development.
 Different techniques can be used to make animations.
 In this post, I explain how to make animations using CSS.

-We all know the `:hover` pseudo-class produce a state-change effect for HTML element.
+We all know the `:hover` pseudo-class produces a state-change effect for HTML element.
 However, It is not actually animations.
 There is no duration between the state-change. *CSS transition* is the CSS property to add the duration needed for animation.
 Besides, *CSS3* also provides `transform`, `keyframes` and `animation` properties.

 * :bell:CSS transition:

 There are four CSS transition properties available, `transition-property`, `transition-duration`, `transition-timing-function` and `transition-delay`.
 They can also be abbreviated to a single `transition` property.
-More transition-timing-function `cubic-bezier` values can be found in :link:[cubicbezier][cubicbezierref].
+More transition-timing-function `cubic-bezier` values can be found in :link:[cubicbezier website][cubicbezierref].

 {% highlight css %}
 div {